Wondering why it’s important to read to your kids? Discover the long term benefits of reading to children and how it can impact their future.

 Struggling to find resources to help your child learn new words?
 You’ll love my FREE printable to help him understand new words he comes across!
 Download it below:

-3. Longer attention span
+3. Longer attention spans

 Reading is challenging and requires some serious concentration.
 They’re piecing together a story they’re listening to.
 And later, they’re learning to read those words for herself is challenging for any child.
 This practice helps build her attention span so she can remain focused and less likely to give up.